Last Updated on April 20, 2022

 When buying a betta fish from a local fish store, check if it is alert, curious, and energetic.
 This will give you a good start in taking care of a betta fish, especially if it is your first pet fish.

-Male bettas are very engaging and love the interaction.
+Male bettas love and engage in interaction.
 Observe your betta and look for the following signs:

 - Your pet betta is patrolling around the tank as though checking every nook and cranny.
-This is a good sign that it is happy taking care of its territory.
+This is a good sign of a happy betta fish taking care of its territory.

 - It watches you and comes to the surface of the tank water when you approach.
 It spends very little time hiding when you are near.
 This is a good sign that it is comfortable in your presence.
 Some bettas go near your hands because it is being curious as you do your maintenance of its home every week.